ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

  apic create --type datasource
  ```

- The terminal will bring up the configuration wizard for our new datasource for the item database.
+ The terminal will bring up the configuration wizard for our new data source for the item database.
 The configuration wizard will prompt you with a series of questions.
 Some questions require text input, others offer a selectable menu of pre-defined choices.

 Answer the questions with the following data: